 Do not bin your second-hand stair lift…..
 We Buy Stairlifts

 It’s possible that we may be interested in purchasing your unwanted stairlift.
-The first thing to do is to send an email to email@example.com or text 086 840 7401 including pictures of the stairlift, what part of the Country you are in and any other information that may be relevant.
+The first thing to do is send an email or text to email@example.com or 086 840 7401 including pictures of the stairlift, what part of the Country you are in and any other information that you may think is relevant.

 You will see that there are stairlifts listed online by private sellers for up to €2,000.
 To be honest, this is an unrealistic amount to expect to make back on a pre-owned stairlift, even if it is a curved stairlift that cost €5,000 – €6,000 new or has only been used a few times.